-We have paid the entire expense of this proxy statement and any additional materials furnished to shareholders.
+The Company has paid the entire expense of this proxy statement and any additional materials furnished to shareholders.

 May shareholders ask questions at the Annual Meeting?

 Yes.
 There will be time allotted at the end of the meeting when Company representatives will answer questions from the floor.